Canada (1786 ship)

-Canada was launched at King's Yard in 1779 for the Royal Navy, which sold her circa 1782 at the end of the war.
+Canada was launched at King's Yard in 1779, for the Royal Navy, which sold her circa 1782, at the end of the war.
 Her name while in Royal Navy service is unknown as of November 2022.
 John St Barbe purchased her and named her Adriatic, but renamed her Canada circa 1786.
-She made three seal hunting and whaling voyages between 1791 and 1799 under that name.
+She made three seal hunting and whaling voyages between 1791 and 1799, under that name.
 On the first of these a French privateer captured her, but a British merchant ship recaptured her.
-She was lost at South Georgia in 1800 on her fourth voyage to the southern whale fishery.
+She was lost at South Georgia in 1800, on her fourth voyage to the southern whale fishery.

 Career

 Adriatic entered Lloyd's Register in 1783.
 Her master was K. St Barbe and her trade was London-Ancona.
 In 1786 her master was Cole, her name changed to Canada, and her trade became London-Quebec.

 1st whaling voyage: Captain Alexander Muirhead left Britain on 15 July 1791.
-In August 1793 Lloyd's List reported that the French privateer Ajax, of Bordeaux, armed with twenty-six 12-pounder guns and having a crew of 286 men, had captured Canada at 27°0′N 35°0′W as Canada was returning from the South Seas fishery.
+In August 1793, Lloyd's List reported that the French privateer Ajax, of Bordeaux, armed with twenty-six 12-pounder guns and having a crew of 286 men, had captured Canada at 27°0′N 35°0′W as Canada was returning from the South Seas fishery.
 However, Prince of Wales, of Greenock, recaptured Canada and took her into Greenock.
 Muirhead then sailed her to Gravesend, Kent, arriving there on 28 October 1793.
-He returnedwith 15 tuns of sperm oil, seven tuns of whale oil, and 7000 seal skins.
+He returned with 15 tuns of sperm oil, seven tuns of whale oil, and 7000 seal skins.

-Smyrna trade: Lloyd's Register for 1794 showed Canada, still with Muirhead, master, changing her trade from London-South Seas to London-Smyrna.
-This entry continued until 1797 when J. Cundall replaces Muirhead and her trade became London-Jamaica.
+Smyrna trade: Lloyd's Register for 1794, showed Canada, still with Muirhead, master, changing her trade from London-South Seas to London-Smyrna.
+This entry continued until 1797, when J. Cundall replaces Muirhead and her trade became London-Jamaica.